brianauton/rails-embryo/README.md

 * Ruby 1.9.3 or newer
 * Rails 4.1.6 or newer

-### Generating a New Application

-To generate a new Rails application with all Rails Embryo features added, first make sure the gem is installed in your current environment (this will also install Rails 4.1.6 if it's not already present).

-    gem install rails-embryo

-Once rails-embryo is installed, you can run "rails-embryo new" the same way you would normally run "rails new".

-    rails-embryo new my_project

-This will create a new application called "My Project" in a directory called my_project.
-It's the same skeleton Rails app you would get from "rails new", but with additional rails-embryo-specific enhancements (described below).

-The enhancements include .ruby-version and .ruby-gemset files, so if your system is configured with a Ruby version manager that looks for those files, you should be able to change into the project directory and then run Bundler to configure the gems for your new application.

-    cd my_project
+### Getting Started

+The rails-embryo gem provides an `embryo` generator that is designed to enhance a newly-generated Rails application.
+This guide assumes you've created a new Rails application using the `rails new` command, and that you've changed into the application directory.

+Add "rails-embryo" to the new application's Gemfile and install it via Bundler:

+    echo "gem 'rails-embryo'" >> Gemfile
     bundle install

+Now you're ready to generate the rails-embryo enhancements:

+    rails generate embryo

-Your new application will have a working test suite, and you can run it by invoking RSpec (or Rake, but RSpec is faster).
+To verify that the rails-embryo enhancements have been installed, you can run the generated RSpec suite by invoking RSpec (or Rake, but RSpec is faster).

     rspec

-It's also ready to run with the Rails server, so fire up the server and visit localhost:3000 to see your application's Bootstrap-enhanced landing page.
+You can also see your application's new Bootstrap-enhanced landing page by running a development server and visiting `http://localhost:3000/`.

     rails server

-### Generators Available in the Application
+### Other Generators

-You can also install the Rails Embryo enhancements by adding the gem to an existing Rails application and running the "embryo" generator:

-    rails generate embryo

 Once Rails Embryo has has been initialized in an application, more generators are available to add features to the app.